ukitinu/markov-words/README.md

 ## Installation & requirements
-Java is the only requirement.
+Download the [latest release](https://github.com/ukitinu/markov-words/releases/latest) for your platfom.
+There are two "types" of version, *jar* and *nat-img*.
+- The *jar* versions may be used via the bash/batch script provided in the archive.
+They **require Java 17 to run**.
+Despite the name, I think that the script provided in the *linux-jar* version should run on Mac-OS too, as it is basic shell, but I have no MacOS environment to check.
-To use directly the jar, **Java 17** is required.
-Regarding the native image, I tested it with **Java 17** and **Java 11** and had no issues.
+- The *nat-img* version, native image, contains an executable built with GraalVM, I tested it with **Java 17** and **Java 11** and had no issues.
+As I had some troubles to create versions for all platforms, ([see here](https://github.com/ukitinu/markov-words/issues/25)), there is only a Linux (Ubuntu) native image.

-TODO #22
-Extract the archive where you want to run the application and then start using it: run the bash/batch/elf file to learn how the CLI works (the first time will generate the configuration file and exit immediately).
-You can also get one of the pre-built dictionaries and use it immediately instead of creating your own.
+The executable version is significantly faster: for simple tasks it is **approximately 100 times faster** (basically instantaneous), while it is "only" **10 times as fast** during more computationally heavy tasks.

+The first time the programme runs, it will create the [default properties file](./mkw.properties) and exit.

-To create new dictionaries on Windows, it is necessary to enable case sensitive file names for the data directory.
-I tried to follow [this guide](https://docs.microsoft.com/en-us/windows/wsl/case-sensitivity), but it didn't work (I got a "request not supported" error or something like that).
+On Windows (I don't know if it also applies for Mac-OS) it is necessary to enable case sensitive file names for the data directory.
+I followed [this guide](https://docs.microsoft.com/en-us/windows/wsl/case-sensitivity), but it didn't work (I got a "request not supported" error or something like that). **This step is necessary if you want to create new dictionaries on Windows.**

 ## Quick guide